Resource-efficient equivariant quantum convolutional neural networks: Introduction

-Symmetry is crucial for addressing these major issues of VQAs.
-In particular, geometric quantum machine learning (GQML) is a promising direction that leverages the geometric structure (e.g., symmetry) of data to solve machine learning tasks with high scalability~\cite{Bronstein2021-is, Verdon2019-pi, Zheng2023-ze, Larocca2022-mj, Meyer2023-vx, Skolik2022-ge, Ragone2022-va, Nguyen2022-go, Sauvage2024-vd}.
-In GQML, the symmetry of a problem is encoded into an equivariant quantum neural network (QNN) as an inductive bias, reducing the parameter space to be searched and thus leading to high trainability and generalization.
-For instance, permutation equivariant QNNs were theoretically proven not to show barren plateaus and to improve the generalization performance~\cite{Schatzki2022-or}.
-The theory of equivariant QNNs has been extended to several circuit models~\cite{Nguyen2022-go}, including the quantum convolutional neural network (QCNN)~\cite{Grant2018-re, Cong2019-ov}.
-The QCNN is a representative circuit model due to its high trainability and feasibility~\cite{Pesah2021-py}.
-It consists of convolutional (C), pooling (P), and fully connected (FC) layers, as shown in Fig.~\ref{fig: illust} (a), and its hierarchal structure allows for efficient learning of data features at various length scales~\cite{Grant2018-re, Cong2019-ov}.
-The equivariant QCNN further advances its potential, bringing the realization of practical quantum advantages closer~\cite{Nguyen2022-go}.
+In these situations surrounding VQAs, symmetry plays a vital role in maximizing their potential.
+Geometric quantum machine learning (GQML) is a methodology that leverages the geometric structure (e.g., symmetry) of data to solve machine learning tasks with high scalability~\cite{Bronstein2021-is, Verdon2019-pi, Zheng2023-ze, Larocca2022-mj, Meyer2023-vx, Skolik2023-lq, Ragone2022-va, Nguyen2024-nt, Sauvage2024-vd, Anschuetz2022-gb, Anschuetz2024-ho}.
+In GQML, symmetry is encoded into an equivariant quantum neural network (QNN) as an inductive bias, reducing the parameter space to search.
+This leads to high trainability and generalization (although it does not necessarily resolve the classical simulability issue~\cite{Cerezo2023-hz}).
+For instance, permutation equivariant QNNs were theoretically proven not to show barren plateaus and to improve the generalization performance~\cite{Schatzki2024-il}.
+The theory of equivariant QNNs has been extended to several circuit models, including the quantum convolutional neural network (QCNN)~\cite{Grant2018-re, Cong2019-ov, Nguyen2024-nt}, which is a representative hierarchical QNN with high trainability and feasibility~\cite{Pesah2021-py}.